SupImDos/pydantic-argparse/docs/usage/argument_types/flags.md

 * Omitting this argument will set `args.flag` to `True` (the default).

 ## Enums
-Enum flags can be created by defining a `pydantic` `Field` with a type of an `:::python enum.Enum` class, which contains only one enumeration.
+Enum flags can be created by adding a `pydantic` `Field` with the type of an `:::python enum.Enum` class, which contains only one enumeration.
 There are different kinds of enum flag arguments, which are outlined below.